Ravenson87/Gaia-leave-backend/README.md

 # gaia_leave

-- Employee Leave Management System
+- Workforce management system

 ## Overview

-GaiaLeave is a comprehensive employee leave management system designed to streamline the process of managing and tracking employee absences within a company.
-The system implements role-based access control, ensuring that HR personnel, managers, and employees have appropriate permissions based on their responsibilities.
+GaiaWork is a comprehensive workforce management system designed to streamline employee attendance, leave tracking, and overtime payment processes within a company.
+The system provides role‑based access control, ensuring that HR personnel, managers, and employees have appropriate permissions based on their responsibilities.
+In addition to managing absences, GaiaWork supports tracking working hours, calculating overtime, and maintaining accurate records for payroll and reporting.

 ## Technology Stack